-A deeper analysis of the year-on-year change shows Singapore it is still number one.
-The city-state had an accelerating percentage increase for 3 of 10 factors.
+A deeper analysis of the year-on-year change shows Singapore is still number one.
+They saw an accelerating percentage increase for 3 out of 10 factors.

-New Zealand is less than a full percentage point behind Singapore, in fact.
-But Singapore still has a few advantages of its competitors.
+New Zealand is less than a full percentage point behind Singapore.
+But Singapore still has a few advantages over other nations.

-One key characteristic Singapore’s business environment is the ease of enforcing a contract.
-Singapore has the world record for resolving a commercial dispute at 150 days.
+One key characteristic of Singapore’s business environment is the ease of enforcing a contract.
+Singapore holds the world record for resolving a commercial dispute at 150 days.
 The costs are only 25.8% the value of the claim on average.

 A major aspect of Singapore’s court system is the use of technology to automate some parts.
 Litigants can submit claims, pay court fees, and even serve summons online.